Immunity from prosecution (international law): Vienna Convention on Diplomatic Relations

-Article 38 of the Vienna Convention on Diplomatic Relations ("VCDR") distinguishes immunity ratione personae (full personal immunity) from immunity ratione materiae (functional immunity) and limits the latter for agents in diplomatic nature who are nationals or permanent residents of the receiving State by providing "...a national of or permanently resident in that State shall enjoy only immunity from jurisdiction, and inviolability, in respect of official acts performed in the exercise of his functions."
+Article 38 of the Vienna Convention on Diplomatic Relations ("VCDR") distinguishes immunity ratione personae (full personal immunity) from immunity ratione materiae (functional immunity) and limits the latter for agents of a diplomatic nature who are nationals or permanent residents of the receiving State by providing "...a national of or permanently resident in that State shall enjoy only immunity from jurisdiction, and inviolability, in respect of official acts performed in the exercise of his functions."

 Article 38 of this Convention also restricts nationals or permanent residents of the receiving State to functional immunity only, subject to the requirement that the receiving State must exercise jurisdiction "in such a manner as not to interfere unduly with the performance of the functions of the mission".
 Although IRMCT judges are not, strictly speaking, diplomatic envoys under the Vienna Convention, the Mechanism Statute deliberately imports this diplomatic model to define their immunities, which shows that the narrower approach of Article 38 does not apply to them.

 Provisions for Immunity under ECHR

 Firstly, for any deprivation to even occur, the Court requires the deprivation of personal liberty to be "in accordance with a procedure prescribed by law" (Article 5 §1).

-Secondly, Article 8 mandates that any interference with an individual's home or private life be "in accordance with the law" and accompanied by effective safeguards against abuse, among them respect for inviolability rights derived from diplomatic or analogous immunities.
-While the Court has previously addressed diplomatic and consular immunities (for example, in case of Al‑Adsani v. the United Kingdom), Aydın Sefa Akay v.
+Secondly, Article 8 mandates that any interference with an individual's home or private life be "in accordance with the law" and accompanied by effective safeguards against abuse, including respect for inviolability rights derived from diplomatic or analogous immunities.
+While the Court has previously addressed diplomatic and consular immunities (for example, in the case of Al‑Adsani v. the United Kingdom), Aydın Sefa Akay v.
 Türkiye represents its first decision framing the immunity of an international judge as a Convention‑protected right.